 - Personal data stored in hard copy will be shredded.

-If we find that there has been a breach which poses a risk to the rights and freedoms of you as an individual, we will report this to the Information Commissioner within 72 hours of discovery.
+If we find that there has been a breach which poses a risk to the rights and freedoms of data subjects, we will report this to the Information Commissioner within 72 hours of discovery.
 We will record all data breaches regardless of their effect.

-If you suspect that a data breach has occurred you should immediately notify Mieke Dale Harris, the Data Protection Officer at email@example.com
+If an individual suspects that a data breach has occurred they should immediately notify the Data Protection Officer.

 International data transfers

-Breaking Barriers uses Google for documents and storage.
-Google has confirmed that it is committed to compliance with the EU General Data Protection Regulations across Google Cloud Platform services.
+Breaking Barriers uses SharePoint is committed to compliance with the UK General Data Protection Regulations.

 Other than the above, Breaking Barriers does not transfer personal data outside the EEA.

-Breaking Barriers provides information to all staff and volunteers about their data protection responsibilities as part of the induction process.
+Breaking Barriers provides information to all staff and volunteers about their data protection responsibilities as part of the induction process and refreshers when necessary.

 Those whose roles require regular access to personal data, or who are responsible for implementing this policy, or responding to subject access requests under this policy, receive additional training to help them understand their duties and how to comply with them.